 Web2 Integration Bridge

-How Collaborative Consensus Works
+How Collaborative Consensus Worked

 1. Construction Phase